TREK-300/SQL_Style_Guide/README.md

      em.BUSINESSENTITYID
    , pe.TITLE
    , pp.PHONENUMBER
-   , pe.NAME              AS PhoneNumberType
+   , pe.NAME              as PhoneNumberType
    , ea.EMAILADDRESS
    , ad.ADDRESSLINE1
-   , sp.NAME              AS StateProvinceName
+   , sp.NAME              as StateProvinceName
-   , cr.NAME              AS CountryRegionName
+   , cr.NAME              as CountryRegionName
 FROM humanresources.EMPLOYEE               as em
 INNER JOIN   person.PERSON                 as pe   ON  pe.BUSINESSENTITYID = em.BUSINESSENTITYID
 INNER JOIN   person.BUSINESSENTITYADDRESS  as be   ON  be.BUSINESSENTITYID = em.BUSINESSENTITYID